Components of Your Medical Plan

 Confused by all of the health insurance jargon?
 Let this dictionary help you sort it out.

-Please use the Aetna Concierge telephone number, 1-800-905-7670, to contact Aetna for medical issues: or log into Aetna Navigator online.
+Please use the Aetna Concierge telephone number, 1-800-905-7670, to contact Aetna for medical issues or log into Aetna Navigator online.
+The Concierge Service should be able to assist you with any Aetna-related medical issue you have.

 To reach Envision Rx Options regarding your pharmacy information, please call 1-800-361-4542.